hellmarbecker/blog/_drafts/druid-data-cookbook-upserts-in-druid-sql.markdown

 --> quote sql

+note we are doing monthly segments here

 ## the technique

 we do have UNION in msq but it is too brain damaged - we cannot filter

 so instead, use the 80s technique of doing a full outer join

+give credit to john sergio

 ## the merge query